udaan-iitt/editions/2023_Winter/the-global-chip-shortage.md

 authors: K Sai Phani Charan, Kranthi Sedamaki
 starred: false
 abio: >
-  K Sai Phani Charan is a passionate champion of electric vehicles (EV) and an ardent fan of Nikola Tesla.
+  K Sai Phani Charan: K Sai Phani Charan is a passionate champion of electric vehicles (EV) and an ardent fan of Nikola Tesla.
 He is a final-year Electrical Engineering student at IIT Tirupati who constantly thinks of ways to revolutionize the EV sector and improve sustainability.
 He enjoys tinkering with motors, batteries, and